Cadillac ATS: Design

 The ATS offers 10.4 cuft of boot space, which has been considered relatively low for its class compared to an F30 3 Series rated at 13 cuft.
-The ATS was available in four interior color combinations; Jet Black, Light Platinum with Jet Black, Kona Brown with Jet Black, Morello Red with Jet Black.
-Three interior fabrics, Leatherette, Leather, and Semi-Aniline leather were all available seat trim materials.
+The ATS was available in four interior color combinations: Jet Black, Light Platinum with Jet Black, Kona Brown with Jet Black, and Morello Red with Jet Black.
+Three interior fabrics were available as seat trim materials: Leatherette, Leather, and Semi-Aniline leather.
 Standard features in the 2019 Cadillac ATS include dual-zone automatic climate control, proximity key entry, push-button start, remote start, a rearview camera, and the Teen Driver system.
-The 8-inch touchscreen infotainment system which comes standard, features Bluetooth, 3x USB ports, voice recognition, a 12-speaker Bose surround-sound stereo, satellite radio, HD Radio, Android Auto and Apple CarPlay, wireless smart phone charging, and a 4G LTE Wi-Fi hotspot.
+The 8-inch touchscreen infotainment system which came standard, features Bluetooth, three USB ports, voice recognition, a 12-speaker Bose surround-sound stereo, satellite radio, HD Radio, Android Auto and Apple CarPlay, wireless smartphone charging, and a 4G LTE Wi-Fi hotspot.
 Optional features include navigation, a sunroof, a 110-volt power outlet, and rain-sensing windshield wipers.
 The ATS features an instrument panel that wraps into the doors and a center stack in the mid-instrument panel that flows into the center console.
 The gauge cluster features LED lighting which allows for clear, at-a-glance viewing in all conditions, while ambient lighting emphasizes the functional elements of the console and doors.